mattnwells/mit-6.0001/README.md

-# MIT 6.0001: Introduction To Computer Science And Programming In Python - Solutions and Exercises
+# MIT 6.0001: Introduction To Computer Science and Programming In Python - Solutions and Exercises

 Python3, Anaconda/Spyder IDE